 -Specifically, what will you do to improve your understanding of the concepts that were difficult?

 We can also support students with their resource management.
-We can give them a range of well-taught and modelled study strategies that they can choose from when revising, for example; flashcards, MCQs, elaboration, self-quizzing and concept maps.
+We can give them a range of well-taught and modeled study strategies that they can choose from when revising, for example; flashcards, MCQs, elaboration, self-quizzing and concept maps.

 Giving them a well-structured study guide, they can work on what strategies work best for them.